DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - SDS enables more responsive, scalable, and centralized security management, often leveraging automation and orchestration to adapt to new threats or changes in the environment.
 It allows security to be more closely aligned with modern, agile IT practices.
         - Example: A cloud environment using SDS might automatically adjust firewall rules and access controls based on detected threats or compliance requirements, ensuring consistent security across all deployed resources.
         - SDS is specifically concerned with security, applying and managing security policies dynamically across the environment.
 SDS operates at the 📝security layer.
 SDS automates security controls
+            - 🎈Advantages:
+                - With Software-Defined Networking (SDN) and Software-Defined Security (SDS), configuration is nowhere near as complex or difficult as the physical methods.
+Configuration is much easier, being right at your fingertips on one screen.
+                - While there is a learning curve with SDN and SDS, they are overall far easier to configure than physically setting everything up by hand and maneuvering around a residence or enterprise environment.
+                - It is elastic and dynamic to changes
+                - It can be automated
+                - With the convenience of everything being accessible and administrated on one screen, security implementations are also far easier to understand and recognize.
+                - Additionally, these software programs can be integrated with other programs.
+Everything you need can be on one computer via software, configured the way you want, and accessible wirelessly or however you would like.
    - 🍏**Infrastructure as Code (IaC)**:
        - IaC is focused on automating the deployment and management of infrastructure.
 It allows IT environments (servers, networks, databases, etc.) to be defined and managed through code, making infrastructure deployment consistent, repeatable, and scalable.
        - IaC covers the entire IT infrastructure, from virtual machines and networks to storage and application configurations.
 It is not limited to security but encompasses all aspects of infrastructure provisioning and management.